 Jim Hammer, President and CEO, Hammer Packaging

 More than twelve years ago, Hammer and his wife Donna decided they wanted to focus on helping the charitable efforts of Golisano Children's Hospital.
 They have been a major sponsor of both Gala and golf tournament and Hammer Packaging Corporation have generously donated the services for printing invitations for the Gala for many years.
-Hammer's family members have inherited this giving spirit.
-Donna and the Hammers' daughter-in-law Selma have served on the Gala's planning committee and their son Jason has helped plan the hospital's annual Golf Classic.
-In 2008, Hammer Packaging Corporation, of which Hammer is the president and CEO, was awarded the hospital's Miracle Maker Award for Outstanding Commitment by a Company.
+Hammer Packaging Corporation, of which Hammer is the president and CEO, was awarded the hospital's Miracle Maker Award for Outstanding Commitment by a Company.

 Levine’s involvement with Golisano Children’s Hospital dates back several years, but he solidified his commitment in March 2002 when he joined the Board.

-The William and Mildred Levine Foundation, of which Levine is president, has committed $1 million to naming a pediatric autism clinic that will be located near Rochester's Route 390/Kendrick Road interchange.
-The Levine Clinic will address the increasing needs for diagnosis and treatment in an environment that will meet the unique sensory needs of these youth.
+The William and Mildred Levine Foundation, of which Levine is president, committed $1 million to name the pediatric autism clinic that is located 200 E River Road.
+The Levine Clinic addresses the increasing needs for diagnosis and treatment in an environment that will meet the unique sensory needs of these youth.

 Levine and wife, Julie, are proud parents of three healthy children, Noah, Morgan and Rachel.